License pool management

 -

-If to protect 30 devices for a whole month (30 days) 90 MSSP Points are required, to protect 30 devices for 9 days requires 27 points (90 MSSP Points / 30 days = 3 MSSP Points / day.
-3 MSSP Points / day * 9 days = 27 MSSP Points).
-In Partner Center a monthly license pool is created (MSSP Command) with 9 Panda Adaptive Defense 360 licenses (27 MSSP Points / 3 MSSP Points / license = 9 licenses).
+If 90 MSSP Points are required to protect 30 devices for a full month (30 days), protecting 30 devices for 9 days requires 27 points (90 MSSP Points / 30 days = 3 MSSP Points for each day.
+3 MSSP Points for each day x 9 days = 27 MSSP Points).
+In Partner Center, a monthly license pool (MSSP Command) is created with 9 Panda Adaptive Defense 360 licenses (27 MSSP Points / 3 MSSP Points for each license = 9 licenses).

 -

-The partner assigns the 9 licenses obtained to the 30 devices to be protected, which are distributed proportionally as only 9 days of protection for each device are required, and not the full month.
+The partner assigns the 9 licenses thus obtained to the 30 devices they need to protect.
+The licenses are distributed proportionally because only 9 days of protection for each device are required, not the full month.

 -

-In the following month, the Partner Center automatic renewal process will require 30 licenses from the monthly pool, so the partner will need to exchange 90 points for 30 Panda Adaptive Defense 360 licenses, as after the first month, full licenses will be consumed
+In the following month, the Partner Center automatic renewal process will require 30 full licenses from the monthly pool.
+The partner will need to exchange 90 points for 30 Panda Adaptive Defense 360 licenses because, after the first month, full licenses will be consumed.

 -